XGZzs0ocFyf1/kmproj/README.md

-# kmproj
+# HomeWork
-project for base java code cases
+java project base java code cases

-#upd
+#About repository
-add 1 method and 1 test for it.
+include homeworks for lesson 1 and lesson 2